 All staff and students are required to abide by this policy and by WV BOE Policy 2460 - Educational Purpose and Acceptable Use of Electronic Resources, Technologies and the Internet.
 Signed agreements are required for all employees and students.
 Employee supervisors shall annually review technology acceptable use with employees under their supervision and require each employee to sign the Employee Technology Acceptable Use Agreement each year.
 The agreements are to be kept on file by the immediate supervisor.
-Every student is required to sign the Technology Acceptable Use Agreement each year.
-A Student Technology Acceptable Use Agreement must be signed by the student and parent/guardian.
+Every student is required to sign the Technology Acceptable Use Agreement must be signed by the student and parent/guardian.